 The Group was exposed to equity price risk through its investments in equity securities.
-The Group does not actively trade these investments.
+The Group does not actively trade these investments, but assigned relevant personnel to monitor price risks and evaluate when to increase the hedging positions.

 Sensitivity analysis